 What's NEW With AFHA? -- Bulletins and Notices

-Appalachian Forest National Heritage Area designation nearing reality!
+Appalachian Forest National Heritage Area now a reality!

 Appalachian Forest National Heritage Area designation approaches recognition!
 Our designation was included in the Senate lands bill that passed the Senate on February 12, 2019!
 (See HERE for more.)

 ROAR (Regional Outdoor Adventure Recreation) is your key to discovering all of the great adventures that the region has to offer.
 ROAR was officially launched on August 21, 2018 with the Highlands Hiking Challenge as its first initiative.

 Join the Campaign for Appalachian Forest National Heritage Area Designation.

 Show your support now for our region to become a National Heritage Area.
 This national recognition and increased funding will benefit all AFHA communities in the 18-county highlands region of West Virginia and western Maryland.
 See more HERE.